xvxx/phetch/README.md

 ## future features

+- [ ] Toggle bookmarks instead of just appending to the file
+- [ ] Bookmarks save the title of the current page
 - [ ] Incremental search in Text views
 - [ ] Linked gopher and http URLs in Text views
 - [ ] TLS -- https://dataswamp.org/~solene/2019-03-07-gopher-server-tls.html